-We provide definitions and details on the stability criteria considered in this work. \paragraph{Maximum Bond Length Deviation.} Adapted from \cite{fu2022forces}, the maximum bond length deviation metric captures unphysical bond stretching or collapse in small flexible molecules.
+Adapted from \citep{fu2022forces}, the maximum bond length deviation metric captures unphysical bond stretching or collapse in small flexible molecules.
 According to this criterion, a simulation becomes unstable at time $T$ if,

 where $\mathcal{B}$ is the set of all bonds, $i, j$ are the two endpoint atoms of the bond, and $b_{i,j}$ is the equilibrium bond length computed from the reference simulation.
-Following \cite{fu2022forces}, we set $\Delta = 0.5 A$ for final stability evaluation.
+Following \citep{fu2022forces}, we set $\Delta = 0.5 A$ for final stability evaluation.
 However, we adopt a more conservative value of $\Delta = 0.25 A$ during training in order to detect and correct instability earlier.
 We use this criterion for the MD17 and MD22 datasets.

-\paragraph{Minimum Intermolecular Distance.} The minimum intermolecular distance metric is used to detect unphysical coordination structures or collisions between molecules in the water system.
+The minimum intermolecular distance metric is used to detect unphysical coordination structures or collisions between molecules in the water system.
 According to this criterion, a simulation becomes unstable at time $T$ if,

 where $\mathcal{B}$ is the set of all bonds, and $i, j$ are the endpoint indices of two non-bonded atoms.
 We set $\Delta = 1.2 A$ to detect instability during training.